Skip to content

 “Everybody thinks their market's the hottest.
 I'm doing business all over the country and every market's bananas.
 It's a competitive advantage to be able to keep up with it and thrive in it.
 Personally, I hope it gets faster and faster because it puts a lot more stress on our competition that can't keep up with speed.”

-- Shant Banosian, Executive VP, Sales at Guaranteed Rate
+- Shant Banosian, Executive VP, Sales at Rate

 Latest Articles